jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 **UTC Offset:** The value that allows computers to take UTC Time and a Time Zone, and convert it to Wall-Clock time for people in that Time Zone to read.
 It is expressed in hours and minutes, such that +05:30 means add 5 hours and 30 minutes to the UTC Wall-Clock time.

+**UTC Offset Name:** Since people think of time offsets relative to the Time Zone, there are names for the offsets which match to the Time Zone name.
+In the above examples, the offset in India displays as India Standard Time (IST) while in San Francisco it displays as Pacific Daylight Time (PDT).

+Since these offset names are also called "Time Zones" it can create confusion.
+Don't be fooled!
+[Read this blog](https://spin.atomicobject.com/2016/07/06/time-zones-offsets/) which describes the difference well.

+## Putting it together

 I purposely described this as a conversion.
 It is the same as a computer storing a one byte binary value as 00000110 and converting it to 6 for people to read.

 By example, a UTC time value of 1602828000000 and a Time Zone of India Time (i.e. Asia/Kolkata) goes through these steps: